Ekiden: Yokota (Tokyo) Ekiden

 This ekiden is hosted by the American forces at their facilities on the western side of Tokyo.
 The race is open to everyone but is limited to 1000 teams; 4 members each run 5k.
 The event on June 6, 2009 is the 25th annual ekiden.
 The host organization is Yokota Striders.

 In other regions

 Kyushu Isshu Ekiden – Grand Tour Kyushu

-The Prince Takamatsu Cup Nishinippon Round-Kyūshū Ekiden, held annually and from 2011 referred to Grand Tour Kyushu, follows a thousand-kilometer (72 stages covering 1056.6 km) course in Kyūshū and is sponsored by the Nishi Nippon Shimbun (newspaper) of Fukuoka.
-The race begins in Nagasaki and consists of one loop of the coast of Japan's southernmost main island of Kyushu, heading south, turning and heading north through Miyazaki, and ending in Fukuoka; the original 10-day venue has been reduced to 8 days of running, with 6 to 8 legs each day.
-The 60th running was held October 30 to November 6, 2011.
-Nine teams represent their prefectures.
+The Prince Takamatsu Cup Nishinippon Round-Kyūshū Ekiden, held annually from 1951 to 2013, followed a 72-stage, 1056.6 km course in Kyūshū.
+The race was sponsored by the Nishi Nippon Shimbun (newspaper) of Fukuoka.
+The race began in Nagasaki and consisted of one loop of the coast of Japan's southernmost main island of Kyushu, heading south, turning and heading north through Miyazaki, and ending in Fukuoka.
+The race was held for the last time in 2013 due to declining TV revenues and the event's extreme length.